 Similar paintings are found at the Museo Nacional de Bellas Artes of Buenos Aires, painted on a plain background, without any tensions at the bottom of the canvas depicted and without the presence of knots.
 It is the work of a workshop.
 An old copy, of lesser quality, may be found in the Israel Museum in Jerusalem.
 Its interest lies in the fact that it represents the complete composition.
-Attributed to the school of Murillo with the title Holy Veronica Veil (Fig.11), c.
-1700.22
+Attributed to the school of Murillo with the title Holy Veronica Veil, c.
+170024.

-As for the model in which the figure of Christ appears in full length, only two copies are known: the one existing in the Museo de Murcia (Fig. 12) and the one sold in 2007 at Coll & Cortés, currently in a particular collection.
-Both are practically identical, although in the one from the Museo de Murcia it is noticeable that there has been some workshop collaboration.23 These works show a different sensibility, because the descriptive reflection of the figure reduces the intimacy of the images that show the expressive face of Christ in the foreground.
+As for the model in which the figure of Christ appears in full length, only two copies are known (fig. e): the one existing in the Museo de Murcia and the one sold in 2007 at Coll & Cortés, currently in a particular collection.
+Both are practically identical, although in the one from the Museo de Murcia it is noticeable that there has been some workshop collaboration25.
+These works show a different sensibility, because the descriptive reflection of the figure reduces the intimacy of the images that show the expressive face of Christ in the foreground.
 Murillo has used in this case the same scenario that he uses for several of the representations of Virgin and the Child: a dark background with a stone element that serves as a seat.

 They appear in the foreground, in a closeness that only allows to show the face.
 This allows to identify them in the old descriptions that did not include images.
-They are mutually diverse paintings, with the face of Christ looking in different directions, and the result of fertile creativity, such as those that are currently in the Museo Soumaya Cwollection in Mexico City (Fig. 13), or the one auctioned on 8 December, 1995.24 It comes from the Louis Philippe collection, and was auctioned in 1853, with the number 76.
-Known by Collier's 1853 lithograph, edited by Goupil, which allows it to be identified with certainty.25
+They are mutually diverse paintings, with the face of Christ looking in different directions, and the result of fertile creativity, such as those that are currently in the Museo Soumaya collection in Mexico City (fig. a), or the one auctioned on 8 December, 1995 (fig. b)26.
+It comes from the Louis Philippe collection, and was auctioned in 1853, with the number 76.